 - For authors using EndNote, an EndNote style file is available in Templates & sample documents.

-†Books in the Issues in Toxicology series must include the full article title and the full page range.
+- Books in the Issues in Toxicology series must also include the full article title and the full page range in the reference lists.

 A. Name, B. Name and C. Name, Journal Title, year, volume, first page.

 When page numbers are not yet known, articles should be cited by DOI (Digital Object Identifier) – for example, T. J. Hebden, R. R. Schrock, M. K. Takase and P. Müller, Chem.
 Commun., 2012, DOI: 10.1039/C2CC17634C.

 For books in the Issues in Toxicology series, you must also include the full article title and the complete page range.

 A. Name, B. Name and C. Name, Book Title, Publisher, Publisher's Location, edition, year.
 For example, S. T. Beckett, Science of Chocolate, Royal Society of Chemistry, Cambridge, 2000.

 If you are referencing published conference proceedings, these should be cited as for a book.